andreasjordan/PowerShell-for-DBAs/MySQL/README.md

 https://dev.mysql.com/downloads/connector/net/ is only 32bit and I think I had problems - still have to retry.

-https://dev.mysql.com/downloads/windows/installer/8.0.html is the full install where I only installed the client - is 32bit only as well.
+https://dev.mysql.com/downloads/windows/installer/8.0.html is the full install where I only installed the client.

 Problem: